Best Drones With a Camera

 Could have a longer battery life

 DJI is well known in the drone world, and they bring us another excellent drone.
-This drone has similar features to the Mavic Pro but comes at a price that will fit a new drone flyers budget.
+This camera drone has similar features to the Mavic Pro but comes at a price that will fit a new drone flyer's budget.
 With features like intelligent flight mode, gesture mode, and active track, this is a drone to check out!Read more

 The DJI Spark brings a 2 axis stabilized gimbal camera to ensure you can reach all angles while filming, and that your video is stable for good quality.
 Spark's camera has an f/2.6 wide-angle lens with a 25 mm equivalent focal length.

-The DJI Spark has a couple cool flying features such as gesture mode which allows you to fly the drone with your hands, it also has active track which the drone follows you while you are doing an activity or need to film hands-free.
+The DJI Spark has a couple of cool flying features such as gesture mode which allows you to fly the drone with your hands, it also has an active track which the drone follows you while you are doing an activity or need to film hands-free.
 It is quite simple to fly and stays stable in the air when you are not touching the controls to ensure your drone does not crash.

-The DJI Spark batter will give you about 15 minutes of straight flying time and takes about 1 hour and 20 minutes to fully charge.
+The DJI Spark battery will give you about 15 minutes of straight flying time and takes about 1 hour and 20 minutes to fully charge.
 It is recommended to purchase an additional battery to lengthen your fly time.